Professor Peter Piot CMG MD PhD DTM FRCP FMedSci

 - Room 42

 - F: 020 7636 7679

 Peter Piot is the Director of the School and a Professor of Global Health.
-In 2009-2010 he was the Director of the Institute for Global Health at Imperial College for Science, Technology and Medicine, London.
+In 2009-2010 he was the Director of the Institute for Global Health at Imperial College, London.
 He was the founding Executive Director of UNAIDS and Under Secretary-General of the United Nations from 1995 until 2008, and was an Associate Director of the Global Programme on AIDS of WHO.
 Under his leadership UNAIDS became the chief advocate for worldwide action against AIDS, also spear heading UN reform by bringing together 10 UN system organizations.

-Dr Piot has a medical degree from the University of Ghent (1974), and a PhD in Microbiology from the University of Antwerp (1980).
-In 1976 he co-discovered the Ebola virus in Zaire while working at the Institute of Tropical Medicine in Antwerp, Belgium.
+He has a medical degree from the University of Ghent (1974), and a PhD in Microbiology from the University of Antwerp (1980).
+In 1976 he co-discovered the Ebola virus in Zaire while working at the Institute of Tropical Medicine in Antwerp, Belgium, and led research on HIV/AIDS, sexually transmitted diseases and women's health, mostly in sub-Saharan Africa.
 He was a professor of microbiology, and of public health at the Institute of Tropical Medicine, Antwerp, the Free University of Brussels, and the University of Nairobi, was a Senior Fellow at the University of Washington, a Scholar in Residence at the Ford Foundation, and a Senior Fellow at the Bill and Melinda Gates Foundation.
 He held the chair 2009/2010 "Knowledge against poverty" at the College de France in Paris, and was a visiting professor at the London School of Economics.

 Besides English, he is fluent in French and Dutch (mother tongue).